 What Is a Securities-Backed Loan?

 A securities-backed loan is a debt collateralized by an investor's portfolio of eligible securities such as stocks and bonds.
-The borrower deposits securities into an account on which the lender has a lien, and the lender will often make available loan funds ranging from 50 percent to 95 percent of the securities' market value.
+The borrower deposits securities into an account on which the lender has a lien, and the lender will often make available loan funds ranging from 50% to 95% of the securities' market value.
 The exact amount depends upon the specific underlying assets in the portfolio and the level of diversification.
 For example, a lender might approve more funding against a portfolio of U.S. Treasury notes than a portfolio that holds a single, concentrated stock position.

 The Lending Process in Action

 Eligible borrowers can include individuals, joint investors, and revocable living trusts in which the trustee, trustor, and beneficiary are identical.
-Depending upon the financial institution, loans can range from $100,000 to $5,000,000 or possibly more for very high-net-worth individuals.
-These loans have terms that are tailored to the borrower with short and intermediate durations; five years is common.
+Depending upon the financial institution, loans can range from $100,000 to $5 million, or possibly more for very high-net-worth individuals.
+These loans have terms that are tailored to the borrower with short and intermediate durations, where 5 years is common.

-Securities-backed loans have several benefits.
-They can offer the borrower substantially lower interest rates and reduced risk relative to alternatives like a margin loan, although they still contain greater risk than other forms of lending.
+Securities-backed loans provide several benefits.
+They can offer the borrower substantially lower interest rates and reduced risk relative to alternatives like a margin loan (although they still contain greater risk than other forms of lending).
 Additionally, they offer greater flexibility in repayment and provide a cure period to meet demands for additional collateral.
 This differs from the immediacy requirement for paying back a margin loan.

 Despite their advantages, securities-backed loans come with certain risks.
 Even a stable company with historical stock-price stability can succumb to a difficult economic environment and see its share price tumble.